Personal tutoring at Warwick

 - Is a two-way conversation, between you and your tutor, focused on your academic experience and development;

-- Provides access to an ongoing face-to-face professional relationship whilst you study;
+- Provides access to an ongoing face-to-face professional relationship while you study;

 - Means you are known by name, and as an individual, by a member of academic staff in your home department;